-During the preparation of both the half-yearly report for the six month period ended 30 September 2022 and the Annual Report and Financial Statements for the year ended 31 March 2023, the Committee has considered the impact of the war in Ukraine and macroeconomic and geopolitical concerns upon the risks, operations and accounting basis of the Company.
-As noted within Principal Risks and Uncertainties and Viability Statement on pages 25 to 28 the Directors have reviewed the risk register of the Company and agreed that the overall risk from some of its principal risks remain heightened.
-Following the COVID-19 pandemic, most staff at the Manager have continued to operate a "hybrid" working arrangement, sharing their working time between their office and working remotely.
-The necessary arrangements for remote working are now well established and the Committee continues to monitor this and is confident that the Company continues to operate as normal with service levels maintained.
+During the preparation of both the half-year report for the six month period ended 30 September 2024 and the Annual Report and Financial Statements for the year ended 31 March 2025, the Committee has considered the outlook for inflation, market volatility and macroeconomic and geopolitical concerns upon the risks, operations and accounting basis of the Company.
+As noted within Principal Risks and Uncertainties and Viability Statement on pages 25 to 27 the Directors have reviewed the risk register of the Company and agreed that the overall risk from investment performance risk has increased.